- A neighbor says he found the girl and her dead parents and siblings

 The twister had picked up the entire family and dropped them about 100 yards away from their home.
 Only Angel -- who great aunt Carol Brough said later was 14 months old -- had survived.

 Lanham said the neighbor who had tried to help the family, Jason Miller, "was just walking around here.
 He was out of his mind."

-She was taken first to Indiana's St. Vincent Salem Hospital before being flown about 35 miles southeast to Kosair Children's Hospital in Louisville, Kentucky, according to Brian Rublein, a spokesman for Kosair.
+Angel was eventually flown to Kosair Children's Hospital in Louisville, according to Brian Rublein, a spokesman for Kosair.

 The Louisville-based Courier-Journal newspaper, which covers parts of southern Indiana, spoke to the girl's grandfather, Jack Brough, before she was taken off life support.
 He said she had suffered "a lot of injuries to her head," and that doctors told him "the next 24-48 hours are very critical."

 "I'm just asking everyone to pray for my granddaughter and for my family," he told the Courier-Journal.

 Angel's death Sunday raises the number of those killed due to the recent severe weather to 13 in Indiana, and at least 39 people across the country.

 Reflecting on the family killed in New Pekin, Lanham said that he was at a loss for words.

 "They (were) good people," he said.
 "Nobody deserves it.
 I hate it."